-November 4, 2014 – Gonaïves, Haiti - Today, Ms. Paula Caldwell St-Onge, Ambassador of Canada to the Republic of Haiti, on behalf of the Honourable Christian Paradis, Minister of International Development and La Francophonie, attended the inauguration of the La Providence Hospital in Gonaïves, in the Artibonite Department of Haiti.
+November 4, 2014 – Gonaïves, Haiti - Today, Ms. Paula Caldwell St-Onge, Ambassador of Canada to the Republic of Haiti, attended the inauguration of the La Providence Hospital in Gonaïves, in the Artibonite Department of Haiti.

 Haiti's First Lady, Mrs. Sophia Martelly, and Dr. Florence Duperval Guillaume, Haitian Minister of Public Health and Population, also participated in the event.